 Do you stock on Sunday?
 No!
 The Spring Trout Stocking Schedule has a Sunday date that identifies the week fish will be stocked.
 All fish are stocked Monday through Friday following the Sunday date appearing on the "week-of-stocking schedule".

 Where do the trout stocked in Maryland come from?
 The majority of the trout stocked in Maryland are from the Albert M. Powell State Trout Hatchery (APH) in Hagerstown.
 Additional trout are raised at several other DNR Fisheries Service hatcheries and satellite rearing sites.
 Approximately 90,000 trout are purchased from private commercial hatcheries, who must certify to Maryland standards that the fish are disease free.
-Maryland DNR Fisheries Service has also received surplus rainbow trout form the Freshwater Fisheries Institute.
+Maryland DNR Fisheries Service has also received surplus rainbow trout from the Freshwater Fisheries Institute.

 How old and how big are the trout being stocked?
 Most trout coming from our hatcheries are approximately one year old fish and average slightly over one half pound.
 Additionally a percentage (4%) of the trout stocked are larger fish that we call "holdovers" that are raised at APH.
 The majority of the holdover trout are two to three years old and weigh up to two pounds each; some "trophy" holdover fish are mixed in and these fish are three to five years old and can weigh up to nine pounds.